 - Freezing (cryotherapy).
 Actinic keratoses can be removed by freezing them with liquid nitrogen.
-Your doctor applies the substance to the affected skin, which causes blistering or peeling.
+Your health care provider applies the substance to the affected skin, which causes blistering or peeling.
 As your skin heals, the damaged cells slough off, allowing new skin to appear.
 Cryotherapy is the most common treatment.
-It takes only a few minutes and can be done in your doctor's office.
+It takes only a few minutes and can be done in your health care provider's office.
 Side effects may include blisters, scarring, changes to skin texture, infection and changes in skin color of the affected area.

 - Scraping (curettage).
-In this procedure, your doctor uses a device called a curet to scrape off damaged cells.
-Scraping may be followed by electrosurgery, in which the doctor uses a pencil-shaped instrument to cut and destroy the affected tissue with an electric current.
+In this procedure, your health care provider uses a device called a curet to scrape off damaged cells.
+Scraping may be followed by electrosurgery, in which a pencil-shaped instrument is used to cut and destroy the affected tissue with an electric current.
 This procedure requires local anesthesia.
 Side effects may include infection, scarring and changes in skin color of the affected area.

 Preparing for your appointment

-You're likely to start by seeing your family doctor or primary care doctor.
+You're likely to start by seeing your primary care provider.
 In some cases when you call to set up an appointment, you may be referred directly to a specialist in skin diseases (dermatologist).

 What you can do

-Your time with your doctor is limited, so preparing a list of questions will help you make the most of your appointment.
-For actinic keratoses, some basic questions to ask your doctor include:
+Your time with your health care provider is limited, so preparing a list of questions will help you make the most of your appointment.
+For actinic keratoses, some basic questions to ask include: